pfunks/TCTest/test_faq.md

 **Owner key** - The owner key is only meant for use when necessary.
 It is the most powerful key because it can change any key of an account, including the owner key.
 Ideally it is meant to be stored offline, and only used to recover a compromised account.

+## How can I extract these keys from my master password?

+The posting key is available on the Permissions sub-tab on your wallet page, after pressing the "show private key" button.
+The other keys can be derived using @xeroc's paper wallet generator: https://steemit.com/steem/@xeroc/paperwallet-easily-secure-your-account-with-steem-paperwallet-generator

+## What do I do if I lost my password/keys?

+There is no way to recover your account if you lose your password or owner key!
+Because your account has real value, it is **very important** that you save your master password somewhere safe where you will not lose it.

+It is strongly recommended that you store an offline copy of your password somewhere safe in case of a hard drive failure or other calamity.
+Consider digital offline storage, such as an external disk or flash drive, as well as printed paper.
+Use a safe deposit box for best redundancy.

 ## Are my STEEM and Steem Dollar tokens insured in the event of a hack or if someone takes over my account?

-No. If your tokens are in STEEM Power, it is impossible for a hacker to take out more than 1/13 per week.
+No, liquid tokens can not be taken back if stolen or sent to the wrong account.
+If your tokens are in STEEM Power, it is impossible for a hacker to take out more than 1/13 per week.
 If your tokens are in savings, there is a three-day wait period for them to become transferable.

 ## What should I do if I discover that someone hacked my account?

-If you notice your account has been compromised, you should contact your account recovery partner (the trusted individual) and ask them to submit a request to change the locks on your account.
-They verify you by whatever means they find satisfactory and then submit a proposal to the blockchain to change the locks on your account.

-Once they submit the proposal to the blockchain, you will have 24 hours to log in with both your old and new keys (aka passwords).
-Any key you used within the past 30 days is sufficient.
-If you login in time, then the keys will be changed, and the hacker will be locked out.

-If you are using Steemit as your account recovery partner, there is a link to begin the process of account recovery in the main menu.
+If you made your account through Steemit and it is compromised, immediately visit the <a href="https://steemit.com/recover_account_step_1">Stolen Account Recovery</a> page.
+This link is also available in the main site menu.
+You will need to provide your account name and a master password that was used in the last 30 days.

 ## How does the recovery process work?

-In Steem, to be able to recover a compromised account, accounts have assigned a trusted individual as a designated recovery account.
+In Steem, to be able to recover a compromised account, each account has another account assigned as its designated recovery agent.
 This is someone who can identify you independently of your key.

-Steemit owns the default recovery account (@steem) for all users who sign up using Steemit.com.
-Steemit can identify users by their email, Facebook, and Reddit logins (if you signed up through us).
+Steemit Inc. owns the default recovery account (@steem) for all users who sign up using Steemit.com.
+Steemit can identify users by their email, Facebook, and Reddit logins if you made an account using Steemit.com.

 Advanced users using the blockchain software can recover accounts that have different recovery accounts assigned.
 If your password has been changed without your consent, then the account designated as your recovery account can generate a new owner key after you've supplied a recent owner key (valid in the last 30 days) for the account.

 If you don't have the master password or owner key that was valid the past 30 days, then your account will be unrecoverable.

-## What do I do if I lost my password/keys?

-There is no way to recover your account if you lose your password or owner key!
-Because your account has real value, it is **very important** that you save your master password or keys somewhere safe where you will not lose them.

-It is strongly recommended that you store an offline copy of your password somewhere safe in case of a hard drive failure or other calamity.
-Consider digital offline storage, such as an external disk or flash drive, as well as printed paper.
-Use a safe deposit box for best redundancy.

 ## How do I report a security vulnerability?